gopi-suvanam/scribbler-website/scribble-pad-iitb.md

 ### Agenda

 #### Day 1: Launch and Team Formation
-1. Launch Workshop (Day 1 - Morning)
+1. Launch Workshop (Day 1 - Afternon)
-Opening ceremony: Welcome address, hackathon overview, and introduction to sponsors, mentors, and judges.
-Announcement of hackathon themes or challenges.
-Introduction to the virtual platform/tool used for communication.
+Opening ceremony: Hackathon overview, training on Scribbler tool, idea suggestions.
-2. Team Formation and Idea Pitches (Day 1 - Afternoon) Participants register, form teams, or find collaborators.
+2. Team Formation (Day 1 - Afternoon)
+Participants register, form teams, or find collaborators.
-Idea pitches: Teams present their project ideas and form teams based on interests and skills.

-#### Days 2-7: Project Planning and Development
+#### Days 2-8: Project Planning and Development
-3. Project Planning (Days 2-3)
+3. Learning & Project Planning (Days 2-3)
-Teams work on project planning, defining goals, and creating project roadmaps.
+Teams leanrn freatures of Scribbler and work on project planning, defining goals, and creating project roadmaps.
-Online workshops or webinars on JavaScript concepts, frameworks, or tools.
+Online workshops or QnA sessions on Scribbler, JavaScript concepts, frameworks, or tools.
-4. Coding and Development (Days 4-7)
+4. Coding and Development (Days 4-8)
 Teams start coding and developing their projects.
 Virtual office hours for mentors to provide guidance and assistance to teams.
 Regular check-ins and progress updates.

-#### Day 8-9: Submission and Presentations
+#### Day 9: Submission and Presentations
-6. Submission Deadline (Day 8 - Evening)
+6. Submission Deadline (Day 9 - Noon)
 Submission deadline for project uploads or repositories.
-7. Project Presentations (Day 19 - Afternoon)
+7. Project Presentations (Day 9 - Afternoon)
 Teams present their projects virtually to judges and participants.
 Q&A sessions and feedback from judges.
 8. Judging and Awards (Day 9 - Evening)